Texas Tech University

 About the Department

-As our largest graduate department, both in terms of programs offered and students served, the Educational Psychology, Leadership, & Counseling (EPLC) Department trains scholars and practitioners that have a direct impact on the communities they serve, whether by increasing the number of mental health professionals, providing skilled school psychologists, preparing servant leaders for upper administration roles in K-12 and higher education, or by exploring the very nature of how people learn.
+As the College of Education's largest graduate department, both in terms of programs offered and students served, the Department of Educational Psychology, Leadership, and Counseling (EPLC) prepares scholars and practitioners who directly impact the communities they serve.
+Whether by increasing the number of mental health professionals, providing skilled school psychologists, preparing servant leaders for upper administration roles in K-12 and higher education, or exploring the nature of how people learn, EPLC is dedicated to advancing education and mental health.

-Led by acting Department Chair Dr. Jon McNaughtan, EPLC is committed to continual and sustainable innovative instructional practices and engaging in mutually beneficial scholarship that is informed by and supports culturally diverse communities of learners, teachers, leaders, and education partners.
+Under the leadership of Department Chair Dr. Tara Stevens, EPLC is committed to fostering innovative instructional practices, impactful policy reform, and engaging in mutually beneficial scholarship with our community partners.
+EPLC's work is informed by and supports culturally diverse communities of learners, teachers, leaders, and education partners.
+EPLC strives for excellence through collaboration, inclusivity, and a focus on meaningful, sustainable change in education.

-Dr. Jon McNaughtan serves as the Chair of the Department of Educational Psychology, Leadership, & Counseling.
+Dr. Tara Stevens serves as the Chair of the Department of Educational Psychology, Leadership, & Counseling.

 Contact Us